-IP Lookup enrichment
+IP lookup enrichment

 This enrichment uses MaxMind databases to look up useful data based on the IP address collected by your Snowplow tracker(s).